ChuaCheowHuan/reinforcement_learning/README.md

-# Reinforcement learning
+# What's in this repository?

-This repository contains codes that I have reproduced for various RL algorithms.
+This repository contains codes that I have reproduced for various reinforcement learning algorithms.
 The codes were tested on Colab.

 ## Implemented Algorithms